MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-number-sequences.md

 ---
 title: "Number Sequences"
-description: "This topic describes how to create number sequences in AL code in Dynamics 365 Business Central."
+description: "This topic describes how to create and use number sequences in AL code in Dynamics 365 Business Central."
 author: jswymer
 ms.custom: na
 ms.date: 10/27/2021